heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 ## Welcome

-{Share a welcome message introducing your open source project to interested or current contributors.}
+{Share a welcome message introducing your open source project to contributors.}

 ## Contributing to {NAME}